 In 2007, 74-year-old Hubert Thomas’s wood stove started a fire in his home.
 The New Brunswick man’s insurance company, Aviva, voided his comprehensive home insurance policy and denied him coverage because he had installed the stove in 2001 without telling them.

-In Thomas’s initial application for insurance, he had said home was primarily heated by electricity.
+In Thomas’s initial application for insurance, he had said the home was primarily heated by electricity.
 He installed the wood stove a few years later to cut down on his heating but, but still mostly relied on electricity, and Aviva never asked about secondary sources.
 They also never specifically asked whether he had a wood stove.
 The judge ruled in Thomas’s favour and awarded him legal costs as well as more than $20,000 in damages, and in 2010, the appeals judge upheld the ruling.

 But while there may be insurance loopholes, ask yourself if you want to risk a three-year court battle to find them before you call that fireplace installation company.